 Is that a good thing?
 Will you not rub your palms all over it and interact with the screen unwillingly when you're trying to browse the web or read a book on the go?
 Thankfully, the screen is more intelligent, and can work out when you're going to want to do this and when you're not, so you won't have to worry too much about accidental taps.

 The rest of the tablet is pretty much as expected, with only the silencer switch missing.
-This has been gradually eradicated from most of Apple's devices of late, with the silencer finding a home in the Control Center section (found by dragging up from the bottom of the screen) and working just as well when you need to shut the iPad up.
+This has been gradually eradicated from most of Apple's devices of late, with the silencer finding a home in the Control Center section and working just as well when you need to shut the iPad up.

 Some people think Apple gets kudos for its design language simply because of the brand, but there's still the same hallmark craftsmanship present throughout this tablet, with ergonomics carefully thought out.
 The volume and power buttons are just prominent enough to be found without looking, yet still don't catch on pockets or bags when the device is being flung about.

 The iPad Mini 4 is one of the most robust and premium-feeling tablets on the market; it's probably not going to survive a fight with barbed wire, but the casing can handle some rough treatment in a bag, that's for sure.